camunda-community-hub/zeebe-test-container/README.md

 > **NOTE**: version 1.0 is incompatible with Zeebe versions pre 0.23.x

+Version 1.x and 2.x is compatible with the following Zeebe versions:

 - 0.23.x
 - 0.24.x
 - 0.25.x
 - 0.26.x

+Version 3.x is compatible with the following Zeebe versions:

+- 1.0

 ## Installation